ajstarks/utils/README.md

 # Useful commands

+* between - print the number of hours between two dates
 * csvread - parse and display CSV files
 * csv2poly - makes x,y pairs in CSV files into polygons
 * ctime - show the execution time of a command